anuraghazra/github-readme-stats/readme.md

 &bg_color=DEG,COLOR1,COLRO2,COLOR3...COLOR10
 ```

 > Note on cache: Repo cards have default cache of 4hours (14400 seconds) if the fork count & star count is less than 1k otherwise it's 2hours (7200).
-Also note that cache is clamped to minimum of 2hours and maximum of 24hours
+Also note that cache is clamped to a minimum of 2hours and maximum of 24hours

 #### Stats Card Exclusive Options: